opentelekomcloud-docs/cloud-create/umn/source/index.rst

 .. note::
    * Read more about :ref:`How to define and import a new service`.
-   * Our premade templates and service catalogs are `opensource and available on our Github <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs>`_.
+   * Our premade templates and service catalogs `are opensource and available on Github <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs>`_ for transparency and contributions.

 3. FAQ
 ======